scribe-security/docs/docs/cli/gensbom/README.md

 <details>
   <summary> Attach external data </summary>

-Gensbom allows you to include external files content as part of the reported evidence.
+Gensbom allows you to include external file content as part of the reported evidence.
 For example you may use Gensbom to include a external security report in your sbom.
 ```bash
 gensbom busybox:latest -vv -A **/some_report.json